For Martin – the highlight of his week was catching the fish below – what a ‘whopper’. Caught at Cropredy on the 6th June.

 Chieftain sails from The Old Barn with 3 young happy cruisers on their half-term weeks Narrow boat holiday.
 Alice, Ruby and Nathan can’t wait to celebrate and enjoy any festivities along the Oxford canal.

-Just come back from a glorious week on Chieftain narrow boat, on the Oxford Canal.
-Have to say that my wife and I loved the narrow boat.
+Canal boat hire.
+Just come back from a glorious week on Chieftain, on the Oxford Canal.
+I have to say that my wife and I loved the narrow boat.
 It drives beautifully, it’s cosy and cute inside and it looks pretty gorgeous with it’s “non-hire-boat” colour scheme.
 We got a lot of admiring comments from people who thought it was our own narrow boat.
-All in all – I can’t praise Colin, Brian and Louise enough – they even arranged for perfect sunshine throughout the week.
+All in all – I can’t praise Colin and Louise enough – they even arranged for perfect sunshine throughout the week.

 ps. and they’re not even paying me to be so nice – I’m just saying it because it’s true!